bq/botbloq-its/app/api/students/Readme.md

 **PUT /botbloq/v1/its/students/:id**
 -------------

-Update the information of a student in  the repository.
+Update the information of a student in  the database.

 **Parameters**